 From the outset the Bank has followed a structured process when and how decisions are made regarding potential asset disposals.
-The Bank applies the standard asset disposal process framework (see chapter 2.3.2 Positions under Asset Management - Process and Procedures) for the Middlesex Site.
-An announcement, regarding the sales process, was published 2 March 2010 on the Bank's website, www.kaupthing.com, and incorporated in the Creditors' Report 9 March 2010.
-CBRE was engaged to handle the sales process in light of their extensive knowledge of the site and their previous work for the Bank during 2H 2009 as co-advisor.
+The Bank applied the standard asset disposal process framework (see chapter 2.3.2 Positions under Asset Management - Process and Procedures) for the Middlesex Site.
+CB Richard Ellis was engaged to handle the sales process in light of their extensive knowledge of the site and their previous work for the Bank during 2H 2009 as co-advisor.
 A satisfactory opinion was received from an experienced third party on the engagement agreements.
-This has been overall a good sales process which leads to competitive bidding.
-The Bank is now in exclusive discussions in a 50/50 joint venture structure.
-Nothing has been signed.
-Head of terms have been agreed but still in work process.
-The Bank is close to signing off on the joint venture.
-The Bank's objectives are to reach practical completion of the construction of the project by July 2014 and project completion before October 2016.
-The long term objectives are maximization of the Bank's assets.